Skip to content

 The math is a simple break-even: annual interest difference at your balance tells you how many months until the improved rate recovers the cost.
 For a 10,000 balance switching from 3% to 5%, annual difference is 200 — so a 50 switching cost is recovered in 3 months.
 After that, all additional interest is pure benefit.

-Break-even helps quantify whether switching is worth the effort.
+Break-even helps quantify whether switching is of practical value.
 200 annual improvement for 30 minutes of switching work is 400/hour of effective hourly rate — typically motivating.
 Very small balances or marginal rate improvements might produce unfavourable break-even — maybe 20/year improvement doesn't justify the hassle.
 The tool makes this specific.

 How to use it